Biden turns to Steph Curry, DoorDash and others to advance nutrition and hunger goals

 How the private sector comes into play

-New private sector pledges announced Friday included a promise from DoorDash make more produce and healthy products available in its food delivery service by 2025, and to offer access to food stamp grocery delivery in all 50 states, D.C., and Puerto Rico.
+New private sector pledges announced Friday included a promise from DoorDash to make more produce and healthy products available in its food delivery service by 2025 and to offer access to food stamp grocery delivery in all 50 states, D.C., and Puerto Rico.

 Instacart, a grocery delivery service, said it wants to highly promote fresh produce such as fruit and vegetables on its platform and work with health care providers to create "virtual food pharmacies" to advance the idea of using food as medicine.